microsoft/onefuzz/docs/known-issues.md

       ...}
    ```

-   The application registration was created by different user and the current deployer does have access to it.
+   The application registration was created by different user and the current deployer does not have access to it.
    There are two ways to to solve the issue:

    1. Delete the application registration